ioccy/vlp-2000/README.md

 This is a firmware for VLP-2000 Laser Power Meter.

-My device died as a result of accidential 12V supply so I recreated the functionality.
+My device failed as a result of accidential 12V supply so I recreated the functionality.

 The code for STC89C516RD+ can be compiled with Keil uVision.